awsdocs/aws-elemental-mediapackage-user-guide/doc_source/security-iam.md

 **Service user** – If you use the MediaPackage service to do your job, then your administrator provides you with the credentials and permissions that you need\.
 As you use more MediaPackage features to do your work, you might need additional permissions\.
 Understanding how access is managed can help you request the right permissions from your administrator\.
 If you cannot access a feature in MediaPackage, see [Troubleshooting AWS Elemental MediaPackage identity and access](security_iam_troubleshoot.md)\.

 **Service administrator** – If you're in charge of MediaPackage resources at your company, you probably have full access to MediaPackage\.
 It's your job to determine which MediaPackage features and resources your employees should access\.
 You must then submit requests to your IAM administrator to change the permissions of your service users\.
 Review the information on this page to understand the basic concepts of IAM\.
-To learn more about how your company can use IAM with MediaPackage, see [How AWS Elemental MediaPackage works with IAM](security_iam_service-with-iam.md)\.
+To learn more about how your company can use IAM with MediaPackage, see [How AWS Elemental MediaPackage Works with IAM](security_iam_service-with-iam.md)\.

 **IAM administrator** – If you're an IAM administrator, you might want to learn details about how you can write policies to manage access to MediaPackage\.
-To view example MediaPackage identity\-based policies that you can use in IAM, see [AWS Elemental MediaPackage identity\-based policy examples](security_iam_id-based-policy-examples.md)\.
+To view example MediaPackage identity\-based policies that you can use in IAM, see [AWS Elemental MediaPackage Identity\-based policy examples](security_iam_id-based-policy-examples.md)\.

 ## Authenticating with identities<a name="security_iam_authentication"></a>